basimkhajwal/LSD/README.md

 #### TODO:
 - [ ] Add zoom option for levels so that the correct amount is visible
 - [ ] Add a 3-star collection per level and a total star count
-- [ ] Keep track of player progress / prevent accessing end levels until unlocked
+- [ ] Keep track of player progress
-- [ ] Add a currency system with stars in order to unlock new levels
+- [ ] Add a currency system with stars in order to unlock new packs
 - [ ] Improve menu/title colours
 - [ ] Improve level select and pack select (make them look nicer)
 - [ ] Add smooth transitions between screens